microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 This method has additional output pins (other than UART) that provide information on the status of CLC1OUT, CLC2OUT and CLC3OUT.
 These signals can be monitored, in addition to the other signals, by the logic analyzer.

 ### CCP
 The CCP is the fifth measuring method, using the CCP1, CCP2 and Timer1 modules to measure the pulse width and duty cycle.
 The pulse (RB5 pin) is measured by using the CCP2 interrupt flag to save two different values (derived from the Timer1 module) and then to take the difference between them.
 The period is measured in the same way, using the CCP1 interrupt flag.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e., 0x80 or 127 equals 50%).
-Refer to the CCP.c file for more details.
+Refer to the `CCP.c` file for more details.
 A waveform example for the CCP method can be seen in Figure 12.

 *Figure 12 -  CCP Waveform Example*

 ![CCP Waveform Example](images/CCP_Waveform_Example.png)

 ### IOC with Timer
 The IOC with Timer is the sixth measuring method using the IOC and Timer1 modules to measure the pulse width and duty cycle.
 The pulse and period (RB5 pin) are measured by reading the Timer1 value at various times that are determined by the IOC bit values.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e., 0x80 or 127 equals 50%).
-Refer to the 'IOC_w_Timer.c' file for more details.
+Refer to the `IOC_w_Timer.c` file for more details.
 A waveform example for the IOC with Timer can be seen in Figure 13.

 *Figure 13 -  IOC with Timer Waveform Example*

 ![IOC with Timer Waveform Example](images/IOC_with_Timer_Waveform_Example.png)

 ### IOC without Timer
 The IOC without Timer is the seventh measuring method using the IOC module to measure the pulse width and duty cycle.
 The pulse and period (RB5 pin) are measured by incrementing the pulse or period value depending on the state of the IOC bit values.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e., 0x80 or 127 equals 50%).
-Refer to the 'IOC_wo_Timer.c' file for more details.
+Refer to the `IOC_wo_Timer.c` file for more details.
 A waveform example for the IOC without Timer can be seen in Figure 14.

 *Figure 14 -  IOC without Timer Waveform Example*

 ![IOC without Timer Waveform Example](images/IOC_without_Timer_Waveform_Example.png)

 ### Polled Input
 The Polled Input is the eighth and final measuring method, using only pin settings instead of modules to measure the pulse width and duty cycle.
 The pulse and period (RB5 pin) are measured by incrementing the pulse or period value depending on the state of the input signal pin.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e., 0x80 or 127 equals 50%).
-Refer to the 'Polled_Input.c' file for more details.
+Refer to the `Polled_Input.c` file for more details.
 A waveform example for the Polled Input can be seen in Figure 15.

 *Figure 15 -  Polled Input Waveform Example*